Adult volunteers (minimum age of 18) must be Scotch Plains residents and Scotch Plains Public Library cardholders in good standing.

 There are three main ways for Scotch Plains and Fanwood students in grades 6-12 to volunteer at the Scotch Plains Public Library.

-2. Shelving or Shelf-reading (Not available while the library is closed.)
+2. Shelving or Shelf-reading (Not available at this time.)

 All teen volunteers interested in shelving or shelf-reading must submit an application, complete an interview and attend two mandatory training sessions before they begin volunteering.
 Students who need to complete required community service hours or are interested in helping out at the library are welcome to sign up during the first week of each quarter of the year (January 2-January 10, April 1-April 10, July 1-July 10 or October 1-October 9).